AntonyWilliam/QuraniumTechnicalWritingAssessment/README.md

 ### What Is Geth?

-Geth (Go Ethereum) is the leading open-source implementation of the Ethereum protocol, written in Go.
-This crucial execution client allows you to run Ethereum nodes, interact with the blockchain, deploy smart contracts, and contribute to network decentralization.
-Geth handles the core logic of the blockchain.
+Geth, or Go Ethereum, is the leading open-source realization of the Ethereum protocol, written in the beautiful Go programming language.
+This important execution client allows users to run Ethereum nodes, interact with the blockchain, deploy smart contracts, and contribute to the network's decentralization.
+Geth is the very backbone of the logic that supports the blockchain.

 ### Key Characteristics